-- Moreover, I have also given the link of a reliable online source from where you can buy it easily.
+- Moreover, I have also given the link to a reliable online source from where you can buy it easily.

 Introduction to ATmega328

-- ATmega328 is an 8-bit and 28 Pins AVR Microcontroller, manufactured by Microchip, follows RISC Architecure and has a flash type program memory of 32KB.
+- ATmega328 is an 8-bit, 28-Pin AVR Microcontroller, manufactured by Microchip, follows RISC Architecture and has a flash-type program memory of 32KB.

-- It has an EEPROM memory of 1KB and its SRAM memory is of 2KB.
+- It has an EEPROM memory of 1KB and its SRAM memory is 2KB.

-- It has 8 Pin for ADC operations, which all combines to form PortA ( PA0 - PA7 ).
+- It has 8 Pins for ADC operations, which all combine to form PortA ( PA0 - PA7 ).

 - You must have heard of Arduino UNO, UNO is based on atmega328 Microcontroller.
 It's UNO's heart. :)